anonymousAwesome/Pokemon-TCG-GB3/README.md

 ##Current status:

+(All percentages are approximate.)

 Cards:0/~1000 done
-Duelling system: 1% done
+Duelling system: 10% done
-Duelling GUI: ~50% done
+Duelling layout: 50% done
 NPC sprites and portraits: 2% done
-Overworld player interactions: 0%
-Background images and sprites: 0% done
+NPC/player interactions: 0% done
+New location designs: 10% done
 GUI and displaying text: 0% done
 NPC duel AI: 0% done
 NPC decks: 0% done
-NPC dialogue: ~75% done
+NPC dialogue: 75% done
-Music and sounds: ~10% done
+Music and sounds: 10% done
+Save/load: 0% done

+This repo also contains the `obstacle generator.py` Python script, a tool to generate rects for tile collision directly on the loaded image.
+More information about that can be found at the beginning of that file.